LINC 66E: CLOUD-BASED PUBLISHING TOOLS

 Special Facilities and/or Equipment

-B. When taught via Foothill Global Access on the Internet: Students must have currently existing email accounts/email address and ongoing access to computers with email software, GUI web browsing capability, FTP program, and access to the World Wide Web.
+2. When taught via the internet: Students must have current email accounts and ongoing access to computers with web browsing capability and internet access.

 Method(s) of Evaluation